-Magnetic resonance imaging (MRI) is a test that uses powerful magnets, radio waves, and a computer to make detailed pictures inside your body.
+Magnetic resonance imaging (MRI) is a test that uses powerful magnets, radio waves, and a computer to make detailed pictures of the inside of your body.

 Your doctor can use this test to diagnose you or to see how well you've responded to treatment.
 Unlike X-rays and computed tomography (CT) scans, MRIs don’t use the damaging ionizing radiation of X-rays.

-An MRI of the brain and spinal cord looks for:
+An MRI of the heart and blood vessels looks for:

 - Blocked blood vessels